isomerpages/nhg-gri/index.md

           description: ""
           url: https://redcapsupport.gri.nhg.com.sg/
   - infobar:
-      title: SITE UNDER CONSTRUCTION
-      subtitle: Welcome to our new Website!
+      title: Welcome to our new Website!
       id: infobar
-      description: We are currently refreshing our content and getting our new Website ready.
+      description: We are currently refreshing our content.
 In the meantime, do visit our other Research & Innovation related Sites listed above.
 ---